Polarization properties of synchrotron sources from simulations of relativistic magnetohydrodynamic turbulence

 At present the sources displaying the highest level of polarized synchrotron emission are SNRs and PWNe.
 These objects, moreover, are typically well resolved, especially in the radio band, allowing us to perform quite detailed diagnostics of the local magnetic field geometry \citep{Dubner2015}.
-An interesting dichotomy appears to characterize SNRs: young sources, characterized by a magnetic field which is mainly radial, probably due to the presence of instabilities, and evolved ones, where the field is approximately tangential to the shock surface, as expected from pure compression.
-For the case of PWNe, radio observations maps of the Crab nebula show a rather low PD, about $10\%$, and even worst where interaction with the external filaments protruding from the slowly expanding remnant takes place \citep{Wilson1972,Velusamy1985}, while optical measurements have always shown higher values of about $20\%$ and above closer to the center \citep{Schmidt1979}, confirmed by the first X-ray measurement \citep{Weisskopf1978}.
-PDs close to the above maximum theoretical value $\Pi_{\rm max}$ were reported using HST in the finest structures such as the knot and wisps \citep{Moran2013}, suggesting that the inner regions and features possess a much more uniform magnetic field.
+An interesting dichotomy appears to characterize SNRs: young sources show a magnetic field that is mainly radial, probably due to the presence of instabilities, whereas in more evolved ones the field is approximately tangential to the shock surface, as is expected from pure compression.
+In the case of PWNe, radio observations maps of the Crab nebula show a rather low PD, of about $10\%$, and it is even worse where interaction with the external filaments protruding from the slowly expanding remnant takes place \citep{Wilson1972,Velusamy1985}, while optical measurements have always shown higher values of about $20\%$ and above closer to the center \citep{Schmidt1979}, confirmed by the first X-ray measurement \citep{Weisskopf1978}.
+Values of the PDs close to the maximum theoretical limit, $\Pi_{\rm max}$, were reported using HST data in the finest structures such as the knot and wisps \citep{Moran2013}, suggesting that the inner regions and features possess a much more uniform magnetic field.